-This steampunk is a paperback edition was published by Orbit on April 1, 2010 and has 374 pages.
+steampunk that was published by Orbit on April 1, 2010 and has 374 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Heartless, Timeless, Etiquette & Espionage, Curtsies & Conspiracies, Waistcoats & Weaponry, Manners & Mutiny, Soulless, Blameless, Prudence
+Other books by this author which I have reviewed include Heartless, Timeless, Etiquette & Espionage, Curtsies & Conspiracies, Waistcoats & Weaponry, Manners & Mutiny, Soulless, Blameless, Prudence

 Second in the Parasol Protectorate steampunk series and revolving around Alexia Tarabotti Maccon, a soulless preternatural.
 It’s been three months since Alexia married Conall.